oceanprotocol-archive/readthedocs/markdowns/provider/ocean_provider/routes/consume.md

 def nonce()
 ```

-Returns a `nonce` for the given account address.
+Returns a decimal `nonce` for the given account address.

 #### fileinfo